Baby Poop 101: a Comprehensive Guide to Newborn and Infant Poop

 Foamy baby poop

 “In a breastfed infant, foamy stool may be a sign that baby is getting too much foremilk,” Kapoor says.
-For an easy solve, try completing a feeding on just one breast.
+For an easy solution, try completing a feeding on just one breast.
 In a formula-fed baby, frothy baby poop could indicate an infection or allergy, especially if accompanied by other symptoms.

 Pebble-like stool